jina-ai/meta-prompt/v5.txt

 # Limitations

-The Jina AI Search Foundation API's cannot perform any actions other than those already been mentioned.
+The Jina AI Search Foundation API's cannot perform any actions other than those already mentioned.
 This includes:
 - Generating text or images;
 - Modifying or editing content;